jrandj/java-11/README.md

 ### Understanding Modules

+1. Jar files are used to package multiple classes into a file and deliver the file as an application to users.
+However, packaging classes into a jar file without a well thought out plan can give rise to unwieldy applications that are difficult to update and/or reuse.
+Jar files also make it difficult to use part of an application wihtout having the whole set of jar files.
+Various Java community projects such as Ant, Maven, and Graven have attempted to provide a way of managing these issues.

+1. In Java 9 the Java Module System was introduced to assist with these problems.
+The idea of Modules is that classes are mixed and matched at run time to form an application.

 1. A module is declared using the module-info.java file.
 By convention, this file is placed in a folder with the same name as the module name.
 An example of the contents of this file is shown below:

     ```java